Andranik Eskandarian: Career

 played for Iran in the 1978 World Cup, the country's first appearance in the tournament.
-He infamously was the first member of Iran's team to score in the World Cup: an own-goal in a match against Scotland that his teammate later tied, 1-1.
+He was the first member of Iran's team to score in the World Cup: an own-goal in a match against Scotland that his team later tied, 11.
 The game was still considered a success for Iran, including Eskandarian's play as a defender against Kenny Dalglish and Joe Jordan, and an embarrassment for Scotland.

 Soon after that, he moved to America to play for the highest-profile team in the country, the New York Cosmos, beginning in the 1979 season.
 After the Cosmos folded in 1984, Eskandarian played for the New York Express during its half-season in the Major Indoor Soccer League.
 From 1989 through 1990, he played for the New Jersey Eagles of the American Soccer League.

 Personal

 Andranik Eskandarian was born on 31 December 1951 in Tehran to an Armenian family.
 He is the father of former Major League Soccer player Alecko Eskandarian.
 Eskandarian became a United States citizen in 1984 and now owns and operates two sporting goods stores in New Jersey.